dominic-nhat-ng/dominic-nhat-ng/README.md

 <blockquote>
 <i>
-“The glory of a good tale is that it is limitless and fluid; a good tale belongs to each reader in its own particular way.” - Stephen King
+“A book was like a drawer: one opened it and notions flew out.” - Sheridan Hay
 </i>
 </blockquote>